plentymarkets/plugin-etsy/meta/documents/user_guide_en.md

 ## Linking properties

 In order to use properties for the Etsy market, these properties have to be linked with Etsy.
+Please note that the properties **Who made** and **When made** are mandatory for the item export.

 ##### Linking properties: